 3 min read

 Drupal is an open source content management system (CMS) widely used by Australian government websites.
-For example, GovCMS is a customised version of Drupal!
-Peakhour is pleased to announce that we're enhancing our already great Drupal offering, by providing a Peakhour purge module to enable seamless integration with Drupal 8/9.
+For example, GovCMS is a customised version of Drupal.
+Peakhour now provides a purge module for Drupal 8/9, extending our existing Drupal support.

 • Doesn't support the Vary header.